tokamach/AC-63/README.md

-# AC-6
+# AC-63

-As of right now this repo is mostly for the AC-6 emulator I'm working on, as well as the spec and guide in [manual.md](manual.md).
-The CPU was originally 8-bit, although I'm just finishing up with making it 12.
-It is heavily inspired by the DEC [PDP-8](https://en.wikipedia.org/wiki/PDP-8), especially to do with opcode layout and memory paging.
+This repo is for a custom CPU design called the AC-63, it's emulator, as well as the spec in [manual.md](manual.md).
+The CPU was originally 8-bit, then 12-bit, and finally changed to 18-bit to avoid copying the PDP-8 too much.

-I may add some more CPU designs, such as an obligatory 16-bit and perhaps a PDP-10 style 36-bit.

 CPU Goals include:

-* Fully defined AC-6 spec and emulator to match.
+* Fully defined AC-63 spec and emulator to match.
 * CPU state serializable to JSON, YAML, or perhaps a binary format.
 * Independent emulation code, with multiple frontends.
 * Reasonably useful IO system, for interfacing with peripherals.
-* External assembler and command line AC-6 runner/debugger.
+* External assembler and command line AC-63 runner/debugger.

 ncurses panel:
 ![image](demo.png)